-For added safety, the 100-percent epoxy tread line does not shrink, and so provides a superior tactile sensation that creates greater awareness of footing when climbing or descending stairs.
+For added safety, the 100 percent epoxy tread line does not shrink and so provides a superior tactile sensation that creates greater awareness of footing when climbing or descending stairs.

-The product is available in black and safety yellow to delineate the edge of each stair tread.
-To increase safety in low light, indoor facility settings, the company also offers a patented photoluminescent version of the stair tread safety product that glows in the dark, to provide greater visibility.
+To increase safety in low light, indoor facility settings, the company also offers a patented photoluminescent version of the stair tread safety product which glows-inthe-dark to provide greater visibility.

 According to Ramos, the epoxy product not only improved safety and eliminated the need for constant re-application, but also had a more aesthetic look over time due to the lack of visible wear.
-He points out that this is important since paying members expect the facility to be safe, attractive and well-maintained.
+He points out that this is important since paying members expect the facility to be safe, attractive, and well maintained.